-Under the trust deed of the charity and charity law, the trustees are responsible for preparing the Trustees' Report and the financial statements in accordance with applicable law and regulations.
-The trustees have elected to prepare the financial statements in accordance with UK Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+Under the trust deed of the charity and charity law, the trustees are responsible for preparing a Trustees' Report and the financial statements in accordance with applicable law and regulations.
+The trustees are required to prepare the financial statements in accordance with UK Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-The financial statements are required by law to give a true and fair view of the state of affairs of the charity for that period.
-The charity had no gains or losses as at the end of the period.
+The financial statements are required by law to give a true and fair view of the state of affairs of the charity and of the incoming resources and application of resources for that period.